 Article 1.
 Name and Legal status

 |1.1.||The name of the association ("The Association") is "European Association of Perinatal Medicine (EAPM)".|

 |1.2.||The Association has its seat in Amsterdam.
-It may have offices elsewhere.
-Its bureav will be established in the country where the Secretary-General is practicing his profession.|
+It may have offices elsewhere.|

 |1.3.||The relationship between the Association and its members shall be governed exclusively by Dutch law.|

-|2.1.||The purpose of the Association is to bring together groups and individuals in a European interdisciplinary organisation in order to promote on a non-profit basis the science of perinatal medicine for the benefit of the public, in particular by:|
+|2.1.||The purpose of the Association is to bring together groups of individuals in a European interdisciplinary organisation, in order to promote on a non-profit basis the science of Perinatal Medicine for the benefit of the public, in particular by:|

-|(i) promoting and disseminating the study, research and knowledge on all aspects of perinatal medicine, in order to attain, by all appropriate means, a higher level of physical and mental health for women, mothers, and their children by improving the quality and provision of perinatal care in Europe;
+|a) Promoting and disseminating the study, research and knowledge on all aspects of Perinatal Medicine, in order to attain, by all appropriate means, a higher level of physical and mental health for women, mothers, and their children by improving the quality and provision of perinatal care in Europe.

 |2.2.||The means by which these objectives might be met will include:|

-|a) organizing a European Congress (the "European Congress", or: the "Congress") every two years.
+|a) Organizing the "European Congress of Perinatal Medicine" (the "Congress") every two years.
 Circumstances permitting, each Congress shall be held sequentially in a different country;

-b) organising national and international educational courses on subjects of research and practice in perinatal medicine;
+b) Organising national and international educational courses on subjects of research and practice in Perinatal Medicine;

-c) creating and supporting study groups on topics of particular interest;
+c) Creating and supporting Study Groups on topics of particular interest;

-g) promoting internationally agreed definitions, terminologies and methodologies;
+f) Promoting internationally agreed definitions, terminologies and methodologies;

+Article 3.
 Duration, language and communications.
-Article 3.

-|3.1.||The duration of the Association shall be English, as far as permitted by law.|
+|3.1.||The official language of the Association shall be English, as far as permitted by law.|

 |3.2.||The official language of the Association shall be English, as far as permitted by law.
 Lack of knowledge of English, however, shall not disqualify a candidate from membership.|